Robert Kraft: Business career

-Kraft was an investor in New England Television Corp., which gained control of the channel 7 license for Boston in 1982, and Kraft became a director of the board a year later, after the newly licensed station, WNEV-TV, signed on, replacing the former WNAC-TV.
-In 1986, he was named president of the corporation.
+Kraft was an investor in New England Television Corp., which gained control of the channel 7 license for Boston in 1982, and he became a director of the board a year later, after the newly licensed station, WNEV-TV, signed on, replacing the former WNAC-TV.
+In 1986, Kraft was named president of the corporation.
 In 1991, Kraft exercised his option to sell his shares for an estimated $25 million.

 Sports ownership

 Boston Lobsters

-In 1974, Kraft and five others purchased the Boston Lobsters of World TeamTennis (WTT).
+In 1974, Kraft, Harold Bayne, Herbert Hoffman, Bob Mades, and Paul Slater purchased the Boston Lobsters of World TeamTennis (WTT).
 The group spent heavily to lure a number of top players, including Martina Navratilova, and the Lobsters became one of the best teams in WTT.
 Following the 1978 season, Kraft announced that the franchise would fold.
 The league itself folded soon thereafter.

 After the Lobsters folded, Kraft was also mentioned as a bidder for the Boston Red Sox and the Boston Celtics.